Skip to content

 Future staffing needs and associated personnel costs are based on an average of three estimation methods.

-1. Increasing capacity and level of service by 1.5 times (150%) to meet anticipated demand and elevate overall service delivery.
+1. Increase Capacity to Provide A Higher Level of Service: Increasing capacity and level of service by half (150%) to meet anticipated demand and elevate overall service delivery.

-2. Returning staffing to RAP’s prior, known peak in FY2008 (139% for FTEs, 258% for PTEs).
-RAP has not returned to pre-recession staffing levels.
+2. Staffing Consistent to Prior Staffing Levels: Returning staffing to RAP’s prior, known peak in FY2008, a total budget increase of 30%.
+RAP has not returned to those pre-recession staffing levels.
 Restoring full-time employee counts to the FY2008 peak would require a 139% increase.
-Restoring part-time employee counts would require a 258% increase.
+Restoring part-time employee counts would require a 110% increase.

-3. Increasing staff per acre to align with peer systems (200%).
+3. Increase Capacity to Align to Peers: Increasing staff per acre to align with peer systems (200%).
 Based on the average staff per acre against peer park systems, RAP would need to increase staff capacity by 200% to meet the service level of peers.

 Expense Estimates

-Based on this initial approach, RAP would need to increase its operating budget by 75% to increase staff capacity to a level more consistent with prior service levels, desired service quality, and peers.
+Based on this approach, RAP would need to increase its operating budget by 60% to increase staff capacity to a level more consistent with prior service levels, desired service quality, and peers.

 Personnel and Expense Estimate Summary

 Estimated Budgets Full-Time Salaries Part-Time Salaries Misc.
-Salaries Total Salary Budget Expenses Total Operating Costs % Change from FY25
+Salaries Total Salary Budget Expenses Total Salary and Expense Cost General Fund Reimbursement Total Estimated Operating Costs % Change from FY25

-Source: HR&A Analysis of data provided by RAP and Trust for Public Land City Park Facts.
-Benchmarking peer cities rely on individual City Budgets from FY2023.
+HR&A Analysis of data provided by RAP and Trust for Public Land City Park Facts.
+Benchmarking peer cities rely on individual City Budgets from FY2023

 Escalation

-This projection equates to the following for the long-term PNA assumptions:
+This projection equated to the following for the long-term PNA assumptions for capital costs:

 • Average Recommended 2025–2050: 4.5%